Visiting Vankru bike fitting

 Stuart has also been looking for a new bike.
 He has wanted a nice bike for a while and it is the section of tris where he tends to lag.
 He is a great swimmer and a very good runner, but he’s not got the cycling experience that a lot of the other athletes have and he doesn’t have the same quality of kit.
 However, he has made great progress in the last couple of years.
 He has got stronger, fitter and (surprisingly) more flexible.
 In the past, Stu and I were like Penny and Sheldon:

 Stu liked the look of a Canyon road bike and having heard nothing but positive reviews of them from our friend Jules, he decided to order one.
-Sadly, there were some delays before Stu’s bike arrived (including the wrong bike being delivered), but on Friday last week we were able to go to Vankru where Garth built and fitted Stu’s bike.
+Sadly, there were some delays before Stu’s bike arrived (including the wrong bike being delivered).
+On Friday last week, we were able to go to Vankru where Garth built and fitted Stu’s bike.

 The bike was carefully packed and there were some lovely touches such as motivational messages on the box it was packed in.